sandoche/Colors-interactor-website/README.md

 - [x] Get a random color
 - [x] Change color of the text depending to the color
 - [x] Add branding / Footer
-- [ ] Fix bug palette closing
-- [ ] Create and implement the CSS export solution
-- [ ] Add contact widget, and google analytics, and favicon
+- [x] Add contact widget, and google analytics, and favicon
+- [ ] Add deployement script
 - [ ] Update medium links and put in production